 To avoid it, Harper had to jump out of her chair.
 Both of their chairs tumbled to the ground in a wooden clump until they clashed into the next table.
 The only damage was a woman's chair being pushed in much further than she clearly liked, but she was not about to get involved with someone as angry as Amy.
 The woman tried to seem as if she did not notice.

 It was too late.
-Amy had already stomped out of the restaurant as well leaving Harper alone with many eyes on her.
+Amy had already stomped out of the restaurant, leaving Harper alone with many eyes on her.

 "Ma'am?
 Are you alright?" a waiter asked.

-Harper took in a sharp breath, and let it out nice and slow.
+Harper took in a sharp breath, and let it out nice and slow as she forced her body to relax.
 She had obviously messed up somewhere with this temperamental girl.
 All that she could think was that she had to do something, or else this night would be marked off as a failure.

-In the darkness of night, it was difficult to see.
+In the darkness, it was difficult to see.
 Yet, with a couple glances around she noticed that Amy had found a spot to sit on the curb.

 Without hesitation, she made her way towards the teenager and sat down on the curb next to Amy.

 "It's a lovely night," she said as her eyes wandered the stars.
 It wasn't the most beautiful night she had ever seen, but it would have to do.

 Harper wrapped her arms around her legs, and let the moment dwindle in the silence.